guidodizi/shrike/docs/pipeline/create-aml-pipeline.md

 > **Note:** If your AML workspace is a newly created workspace, you would have to first run one  sample pipeline from the designer page of the workspace to warm up (more details available [here](../Getting-Started/Setup-your-personal-AML-workspace.md)).
 Otherwise your submitted job would get stuck with the "Not Started" status.
 This is a known caveat and AML has a [work item](https://dev.azure.com/msdata/Vienna/_workitems/edit/1039037) to track this.

 ## Motivation
-The AML pipeline helper class (`shrike.pipeline`) was developed with the goal of helping data scientists to more easily create reusable pipelines.
-These instructions explain how to use the AML pipeline helper class.
+The Azure ML pipeline helper class `AMLPipelineHelper` in the `shrike` package was developed with the goal of helping data scientists to more easily create reusable pipelines.
+These instructions explain how to use the Azure ML pipeline helper class.

-## 1. Review an existing  AML pipeline created using AML pipeline helper class
+## 1. Review an existing  Azure ML pipeline created using the Azure ML pipeline helper class
-The [accelerator repository](https://dev.azure.com/msdata/Vienna/_git/aml-ds?path=%2Frecipes%2Fcompliant-experimentation&version=GBmain&_a=contents) already has examples of pipelines created using the pipeline helper code.
+The [accelerator repository](https://dev.azure.com/msdata/Vienna/_git/aml-ds?path=%2Frecipes%2Fcompliant-experimentation&version=GBmain&_a=contents) already has examples of pipelines created using the pipeline helper class.
 We will now have an overview of the structure of the two most important directories (`components` and `pipelines`, under `aml-ds/recipes/compliant-experimentation`) and go over the key files defining these pipelines.

 ### 1.1 "components" directory
 This is where the components are defined, one folder per component.
 Each folder contains the following files:

 - `component_spec.yaml`: this is where the component's inputs, outputs and parameters are defined.
-This is the AML equivalent to the component manifest in Aether.
+This is the Azure ML equivalent to the component manifest in &AElig;ther.
 - `component_env.yaml`: this is where the component dependencies are listed (not required for HDI components).
-- `run.py`: this is the python file actually run in AML; in most cases, it is just importing a python file from elsewhere in the repo.
+- `run.py`: this is the python file actually run in Azure ML; in most cases, it is just importing a python file from elsewhere in the repo.

 Further reading on components is available [here](https://aka.ms/aml/creatingnewmodules).

 ### 1.2 "pipelines" directory

 This is where the graphs, a.k.a. pipelines, are defined.
 Here is what you will find in its subdirectories:

 - The `config` directory contains the config files which contain the parameter values, organized in four sub-folders: `experiments` which contains the overall graph configs, then `aml` and `compute` which contain auxiliary config files referred to in the graph configs.
-The `modules` folder hosts the file where the components are defined (by their key, name, default version, and location of the component specification file). _Once you have created new modules, you will need to add them to that file._
+The `modules` folder hosts the file where the components are defined (by their key, name, default version, and location of the component specification file). _Once you have created new components, you will need to add them to that file._
 - The `subgraphs` directory contain python files that define graphs that are not meant to be used on their own but as part of larger graphs.
-There is a demo subgraph available there, which consists of 2 `probe` modules chained after each other.
+There is a demo subgraph available there, which consists of 2 `probe` components chained after each other.
 - The `experiments` directory contain the python files whichactually define the graphs.

 Now let's take a closer look at the definition of a graph in python.
 We will stick with the demo graph for eyes-off and open the `demograph_eyesoff.py` file in the `experiments` folder.
 The key parts are listed below.